wri/carbon-budget/readme.md

 gross removals are traditionally given negative (-) values, the 30-m gross removals rasters are positive, while the 4-km gross removals rasters are negative.
 Net flux at both scales can be positive or negative depending on the balance of emissions and removals in the area of interest.

-In addition to these three key outputs, there are many intermediate output rasters from the model, some of which may be useful for QC, analyses by area of interest, or something else.
-All of these are at 0.00025 x 0.00025 degree resolution and reported as per hectare values (as opposed to per pixel values), if applicable.
-Intermediate outputs include the annual aboveground and belowground biomass removal rates for all kinds of forests, the type of removal factor applied to each pixel, the carbon pool densities in 2000, carbon pool densities in the year of tree cover loss, and the number of years in which removals occurred.

-Almost all model output have metadata associated with them, viewable using the `gdalinfo` command line utility (https://gdal.org/programs/gdalinfo.html).
-Metadata includes units, date created, model version, geographic extent, and more.
-Unfortunately, the metadata are not viewable in ArcMap.

-Model runs also automatically generate a txt log that is saved to s3.
-This log includes nearly everything that is output in the console.
-This log is useful for documenting model runs and checking for mistakes/errors in retrospect, although it does not capture errors that terminate the model.
-For example, users can examine it to see if the correct input tiles were downloaded or if the intended tiles were used during the model run.

 ### Running the model
 There are two ways to run the model: as a series of individual scripts, or from a master script, which runs the individual scripts sequentially.